pvlasov/northeast-florida-geek-grilling-and-sous-vide/README.md

 The book focuses on two types of food cooking - grilling and sous vide and on a small set of meats - beef, pork, lamb, chicken, salmon, corvina, and shrimp.

-There is a short grammar at the end about side-dishes.
+There is a short chapter at the end about side-dishes.

 The book is specific to the Northeast Florida, Jacksonville and Saint Augustine area in particular, because it mentions names and locations of the food stores and food items